Chymyst/chymyst-core/docs/chymyst-core.md

 ```

-It is a runtime error to emit molecules that is not yet bound to any reaction site.
+It is a run-time error to emit molecules that is not yet bound to any reaction site.

 ### Timeout for a blocking molecule